rolkra/rolkra.github.io/_posts/2020-8-1-start-to-explore.md

 The **explain tab** shows a decision tree explaining the target
 ![explore penguins tree](../images/explore-penguins-explain-species.png)

-The **overview tab** shows all variable, their type, NA-values, min, max ...
+The **overview tab** shows all variables, their type, NA-values, min, max ...
 ![explore penguins overview](../images/explore-penguins-overview.png)

 The **data tab** view the raw data
 ![explore penguins data](../images/explore-penguins-data.png)

-Furthermore you can create different types of HTML-reports of your data by clicking the "report all" button.
+Furthermore you can create different types of rich HTML-reports of your data by clicking the "report all" button.

 Of course you can unleash the full power of R only using code, so the {explore} package offers all functionality of the GUI as extremely easy to use R functions to step into coding:
 ```explore()```, ```describe()```, ```report()```, ```explain_tree()```, ...